French wine guide > wine guide > classification > wine grades

 The word "Origine" is often replaced by the name of the place of origin of the wine "Appellation Beaujolais controlée".

-The complete list of French wine AOC is here!
+The complete list of French wine AOC is here

 Appellation d'Origine Vin De Qualité Supérieure (AOVDQS)